Skip to content

 Database Server⚓︎

-All three services require a Postgres/MySQL/MariaDB instance.
+The three services mentioned above (the NS, the SFS and the MC) require a MySQL or MariaDB instance.
 For production environments, we recommend running a clustered database server to ensure high availability.

 Redis⚓︎